Fuel JournalBasics & Guides28 min read

 A 2026 update worth noting

-The 2025-2030 U.S. Dietary Guidelines moved toward a more food-based, "real food" framing while still acknowledging classic macro principles.
+The 2025-2030 U.S. Dietary Guidelines moved toward a more food-based, whole-food framing while still acknowledging classic macro principles.
 It explicitly emphasizes higher protein targets for many adults, including a general goal of about 1.2-1.6 g/kg/day as a practical range.
 It also stresses limiting highly processed foods and added sugars.3 This aligns with what many sports nutrition and body composition researchers have supported for years: protein sufficiency and high-quality food choices make macro adherence easier.

 Keep the big picture in mind.
 Macros are tools, not commandments.
 Use them to build a diet you can execute consistently.